 The Press Complaints Commission is currently in a phase of transition; and it will soon be replaced by a new structure of independent self-regulation for the newspaper and magazine industries.
 Following the recommendations Sir Brian Leveson made in his Report published in November 2012, the magazine and newspaper industries have been creating a new, self-regulatory body - the Independent Press Standards Organisation (IPSO), in accordance with the Leveson principles.
-The target date for IPSO to commence operations is 1 May 2014.
-Barring unforeseen circumstances, the PCC will therefore be closing down on 30 April.
+It is expected that IPSO will commence operations in September 2014.
+Barring unforeseen circumstances, the PCC will therefore be closing down in September.

 In the meantime, the PCC will continue to deal with complaints from members of the public, which can be made in the normal way throughout the transition period.
-All complaints that are already being handled as at 30 April will be carried over to IPSO.
+All complaints that are already being handled on the closing date of the PCC will be carried over to IPSO.
 The terms of the Editors' Code of Practice remain the same, and members of PCC staff are available at any time to offer advice, including on an emergency out-of-hours basis for concerns relating to harassment or attention from journalists and photographers.
 There is also further information about the aims of the PCC in the Procedures for Consideration of Complaints.